 The last time I asked for a raise, I put a dollar value to every project I’d worked on.
 I did a lot of research and asked friends who sent a lot of the work I was doing to agencies how much they spent.
 This helped me quantify – in exact detail – how much money I saved the company…and let me tell you, it went well beyond what they were paying me.

-Knowing what you're worth is crucial when applying for jobs AND asking for a raise, and Payscale helps you do this.
-It ensures you and the company are in sync with compensation expectations and also helps ensure you ask for as much as you can get.
+Knowing what you're worth is crucial when applying for jobs AND asking for a raise, and Payscale is one type of website that helps you do this (there are other options like LinkedIn, GlassDoor, etc.) It ensures you and the company are in sync with compensation expectations and also helps ensure you ask for as much as you can get.

 Find a New Job (If Necessary)